-The attributes sent, fkgl, and sent\count were calculated from the text of the project description (the main body of text on the project page), and were not scraped directly.
-For the sentiment attribute, we used the Mashape Text-Processing API, a public, and pre-trained implementation of the NLTK natural language processing library to classify the sentiment of text [3].
-The Text-Processing API is a useful implementation of a sentiment classifier as it is pre-trained and allows
+The attributes sent, fkgl, and sent_count were calculated from the text of the project description (the main body of text on the project page), and were not scraped directly.
+For the sentiment attribute, we used the Mashape Text-Processing API, a public, and pre-

 Attribute Description Туре

-goal Goal in dollars of the project Intege
+goal Goal in dollars of the project Integ

 parent_category Project category (eg. Music, or Dance, or Video String

 string Game)

 reward_count Number of rewards available Integer

 duration Length of project in Days Double

 twitter_url Connected to twitter Boolean

 has_video Video present Boolean

 facebook_connected Connected to Facebook Boolean

 facebook_friends Number of facebook friends Integer

 twitter_followers Number of twitter followers Integer

 sent Sentiment (pos, neg, or neutral) String

 fkgl Grade level Double

 sent_count Number of sentences in project description Integer

 project_success Outcome variable Boolean